-Both LOWs and NOVs are written correspondence to MoDOT or MoDOT's contractors from regulatory agencies, which are tracked in a MoDOT database by location or project number, as appropriate.
-Where tracked by project, the project with violations received may span several years.
+Both LOWs and NOVs are written correspondence to MoDOT from regulatory agencies, which are tracked in a MoDOT database by location or project number, as appropriate.
+Where tracked by project, the violations received may span several years.
 The first chart is based on a calendar year of construction projects reported to be completed during that year and the number of violations received on those projects over the life of the project.
 The second chart is a report by calendar year of the LOWs and NOVs received by the department for any activity and the data is updated quarterly.

-The percentage of projects completed without environmental violation shows a relatively level trend line for the past five years.
-However, the number of LOWs for the first nine months of 2007 is equal to the total for 2006, while the NOVs are trending similar to 2006.
+The percent of projects completed without environmental violation shows a relatively level trend line for the past five years.
+However, the number of LOWs for the first six months of 2007 is nearly the total for 2006, while the NOVs are trending similar to 2006.